 RFA uses a probe called an electrode to apply an electrical current (radiofrequency) to a tumour.
-The electrical current heats the cancer cells to high temperatures, which destroys (ablates) the cells.
-The cancer cells die and the area that's been treated gradually shrinks and becomes scar tissue.
+The electrical current makes the cancer cells vibrate rapidly, causing friction.
+The heat created from the friction destroys the cancer cells.
+The area that has been treated gradually gets smaller and becomes scar tissue.

 RFA doesn't always manage to destroy all the cancer cells.
 You may need to be treated more than once.
 RFA can be repeated if the tumour starts to grow again.